run-house/runhouse/docs/api/python/cluster.rst

 The AWS Systems Manager service is used to create SSH tunnels with the SageMaker cluster.

-To install the AWS Session Manager Plugin, please see the `AWS docs <https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html>`_ or `SageMaker SSH Helper <https://https://github.com/aws-samples/sagemaker-ssh-helper>`_.
+To install the AWS Session Manager Plugin, please see the `AWS docs <https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-working-with-install-plugin.html>`_ or `SageMaker SSH Helper <https://github.com/aws-samples/sagemaker-ssh-helper#step-4-connect-over-ssm>`_.
 The SSH Helper package simplifies the process of creating SSH tunnels with SageMaker clusters.
-It is installed by default if you are using the SageMaker dependency: :code:`pip install runhouse[sagemaker]`.
+It is installed by default if you are installing Runhouse with the SageMaker dependency: :code:`pip install runhouse[sagemaker]`.

-You can install the Session Manager using the command:
+You can also install the Session Manager by running the CLI command:

 .. code-block:: cli